marko-knoebl/slides/sections/react/10-basics-and-overview/11-react-overview-en.md

 # React overview

-## What is React?
+## React

-one of the 3 big JavaScript UI libraries / frameworks (besides Angular, Vue.js)
+React is a JavaScript library for creating interacive user interfaces in the browser

+alternatives: Angular, Vue.js

 ## Basics of modern JavaScript UI libraries